 1. Honoring the spirit of our national heroes:

-Because 9/11 was such an important event in our nation’s current history, a considerable amount of reflection, thought and input from many sources was incorporated over a twelve year period of time in the concept, design and creation of the Memorial.
+Because 9/11 was such an important event in our nation’s current history, a considerable amount of reflection, thought and input from many sources was incorporated over a fourteen year period of time in the concept, design and creation of the Memorial located at the Cashmere Riverside Center in the heart of Washington State.

 The Spirit of America Memorial is designed to have uplifting symbolism in its narrative of that sad, historic day.
 It incorporates four life-size bronze statues holding hands in a circle facing outwards with their heads raised up.
 The lower parts of their bodies are cracked and roughly textured, transitioning to a smoother finish and more details moving upwards towards their faces.
 The sculpted texture signifies the American spirit of rising above the rubble.
 Their heads raised towards the sky signifies the pride in our country and the hope for the challenges it faces, while both remembering the past and looking out towards a more peaceful future.